inbo/moneos/CONTRIBUTING.md

 -   working in Rstudio : <https://inbo.github.io/git-course/workflow_rstudio.html>
 -   collaboration : <https://inbo.github.io/git-course/workflow_review.html>

-# setup local moneos folder on your pc
+# Local 'moneos' folder on your pc

-## setup case 1: you already have a local (git) folder 'moneos' on your computer
+## Case 1: you already have a local (git) folder 'moneos' on your computer

 -   you have a local folder 'moneos' on your computer from working on the MONEOS report using github in previous year(s)
 -   open Rstudio